And Other Questions About Restorative Dentistry

 - They’re not sensitive to chemicals in food, so they won’t stain or degrade regardless of what you eat or drink.

 Sure, our natural teeth are pretty strong, and they can last a lifetime with the right care and caution.
 But when it comes right down to it, the material that dental implants use is far less prone to damage and deterioration.
 So technically, they are stronger than natural teeth.

 Do dental implants last a lifetime?

-With the right care and cleaning, dental implants can last you a lifetime, even if you visit your dentist sparingly.
-But have all dental implants throughout the years been 100% complication free?
+With the right care and cleaning, dental implants can last you a lifetime.
+But have all dental implants throughout the years been 100% complication-free?
 Of course not.

 There have been reports of dental implant failure, which calls for the surgical removal of all of the parts of the implant.
 But the occurrence of such problems is few and far between.
-So as long as you visit a reputable doctor and follow all their instructions, the success rate is extremely high.
+So as long as you visit an experienced doctor regularly and follow all their instructions, the success rate is extremely high.

 Why are dental implants considered better than other options?

 Dentures, bridges, crowns—all of these have been widely used throughout the years to restore the function and appearance of a patient’s teeth.
 But these days, dental implants are easily phasing them out and making them far less attractive to people who might need restorative dentistry services.
 Why?